-We are very proud of our past, i.e. more than seven centuries of the prevention of spreading of infectious diseases into Croatia …
+We are very proud of our past, i.e. eight centuries of the prevention of spreading of infectious diseases into Croatia …

 Significant outlines only …

 - 6th and 7th century (as early as around 530) Antigue medicine and communal hygiene applied "Regulae St. Benedicti" caput 36."
 "De infirmis fratribus"